protubero/angular-jooby-starter/README.md

 When you are happy with your work you will probably install it on a server or forward it to a friend.
 What we want is the application packaged e.g. in a ZIP file.
 After unpacking it into the file system, it should be sufficient to click on a start shell script or .bat file.
 The only precondition should be an installed JRE.

-To create such an distribution package, simply execute `mvn package` or `mvn install` in the root folder of the project.
-The latter command will store it additionally in the maven repository.
+To create such an distribution package, simply execute `mvn package` in the root folder of the project.
+The maven build process first executes `mvn package` on the client module.
+The artifact of the client module is a jar containing all html/js/css files which make up the angular application.

 The distribution files can be found in the */distribution/target* folder.

+## Environment-independent Build

+Ideally maven builds should be independent from their build environment, apart from deliberate dependencies.
+Building the distribution should work out-of-the-box, e.g. on a jenkins build server.
+The inclusion of frontend technology makes this difficult to achieve.
+The frontend-maven-plugin helps by handling the node/npm issues in the background.
+To check, if the build is really independent, i've added a simple dockerfile, deriving from the maven-3.5 docker image.
+Build the image by executing `docker build . --tag ajs` in the project root folder.
+Then execute it with `docker run -ti --rm -p 8080:8080 -p 4200:4200 ajs`.
+A shell opens where you can test the build in an isolated environment.
+You're working on a copy of the project files.
+Updated files will not be visible within the image!